Harvard-Neutrino/SIREN/README.md

 Local wheels still require their external native dependencies, such as CFITSIO and HepMC3.
-Before distributing a wheel, bundle those dependencies with `delocate-wheel` on macOS, `auditwheel repair` on Linux, or `delvewheel repair` on Windows.
+Before distributing a wheel, bundle those dependencies with `delocate-wheel` on macOS or `auditwheel repair` on Linux.
 The cibuildwheel configuration performs that repair for release wheels.
 It replaces the former optional `PACKAGE_SHARED_DEPS` copy step, which did not repair dependent-library references.

 Validate the installed wheel from a fresh environment outside the checkout,